 First, make notes about the event – write down as many details you can recall about how you were injured, what happened immediately afterwards and what were the results later, such as lost wages or continuing medical treatment.
 Second, make a note of any conversations you had with others involved in the accident or event, as well as any police report details or doctor’s reports.
 Third, if possible, document the event by taking photographs of any evidence (such as visible injuries or pictures of your damaged vehicle in cases of auto accidents).
 Finally, obtain contact information for anyone that you know witnessed your accident.

 Personal injuries can be traumatic, causing permanent disabilities, financial damage and diminished quality of life.
 A lawsuit cannot undo the harm you have suffered, but it may help obtain better medical treatment and provide security for you and your family.

-DUI Credit Medical malpractice Damages for personal injuries Lost wages for personal injury Product liability and personal injury Premises liability for personal injuries Personal injury Personal injury settlement Evidence for personal injury cases Types of personal injuries Assault and personal injury Personal injury and defamation Nursing home abuse and injuries Personal injury and animal attacks Dog bites and injuries Wrongful death Personal injury and brain injury Personal injury and car accidents Drunk driving and personal injury Property liability Criminal defense Crimes against society Criminal charges for assault and battery Police interrogation Elder law Healthcare and elder law Animal law Evidence
+DUI Credit Medical malpractice Damages for personal injuries Lost wages for personal injury Product liability and personal injury Premises liability for personal injuries Personal injury Personal injury settlement Evidence for personal injury cases Types of personal injuries Assault and personal injury Personal injury and defamation Nursing home abuse and injuries Personal injury and animal attacks Dog bites and injuries Wrongful death Personal injury and brain injury Car Accidents Drunk driving and personal injury Property liability Criminal defense Crimes against society Criminal charges for assault and battery Police interrogation Elder law Healthcare and elder law Animal law Evidence

 Sign up to receive a 3-part series of useful information and advice about personal injury law.